trustedsearch/trustedsearch.github.io/_posts/2024-12-18-whitelabel-email-spf.md

 ## Step 2

 Provide us with the sub domain, and we will configure it on our end.
-We will then provide you with YourWhiteLabelIP ex: 192.168.1.1. address of server that we will use to send email from only for you.
+We will then provide you with YourWhiteLabelIP ex: 192.168.1.1. address for the server that we will use to send email on your behalf.

 * In the example below you would use "192.168.1.1" where you see the words "YourWhiteLabelIP"